 What are the different types of property surveys?

-- Monumentation surveys: These are done if you want to add a fence to your property.|
+|Monumentation surveys||These are done if you want to add a fence to your property.|

-|As-built surveys: Determine property lines but also where improvements can be made, like driveways and sidewalks.|
+|As-built surveys||These determine property lines, but also where improvements or additions can be made, like driveways and sidewalks.|

-- Mortgage surveys: Like as-built surveys, these show property boundaries for an entire property that will be mortgaged.|
+|Mortgage surveys||Like as-built surveys, mortgage surveys show property boundaries for an entire property that will be mortgaged.|

-How much a property survey costs
+How much does a property survey cost?

 How do I hire a property surveyor?

+Searching online for property surveyors in your area is one of the best ways to find companies to get the job done.
 “There is a surveying society in each of the 50 states, all of which are affiliated with NSPS,” Sumner says.
 “Each of those societies has a website, which will typically include a ‘Find A Surveyor’ section.”

-Sumner says there’s no way to determine exactly how long it’ll take to complete a survey since there are so many variables to consider, including the quality and availability of property records, such as deeds.
+Sumner says there’s no way to determine exactly how long it’ll take to complete a property survey since there are so many variables to consider, including the quality and availability of property records, such as deeds.